hollyharkener/git-intro/README.md

 Importantly, Git still has the snapshot from after the file was created and before it was modified, available to fall back on if the modifications (or deletion!) is undesirable.

 ## Staging Area
-Git allows users to selectively add files to snapshot by using something called the \textit{staging area}.
+Git allows users to selectively add files to snapshot by using something called the _staging area_.

 For example, if we create two files, _a.txt_ and _b.txt_, but _a.txt_ is used for temporary configuration and we don't want Git to take a snapshot of it, we can add _b.txt_ to the staging area and then when we take the snapshot _b.txt_ will be in the snapshot but not _a.txt_.